BCoC Banners 2020_best 4 cup coffee maker image

 The Filter Type

 If you prefer sustainable coffee making, reusable filters are the best options as these are environmentally friendly and easy to use.
-One thing you have to make sure with reusable filters of the coffee maker you’ll be buying is that it should be dishwasher-safe for much convenient and thorough cleaning.
-On the other hand, natural paper filters are what separates a drip coffee from espresso or french press and the thin, compostable paper isn’t the worst thing for the environment.
+One thing you have to make sure of with the reusable filters of the coffee maker you’ll be buying is that it should be dishwasher-safe for much more convenient and thorough cleaning.
+On the other hand, natural paper filters are what separates a drip coffee from espresso or French press and the thin, compostable paper isn’t the worst thing for the environment.

 The Design